 Roma tomatoes are my favorite, but you can also use beefsteak, heirloom, or tomatoes on the vine to make soup.
 Just remember: the number one rule to making the best tomato soup is to use garden fresh tomatoes.
 If you don’t have a garden, head to your local farmer’s market to find some plump and vibrant red organic tomatoes.

-Do you need to peel tomatoes for soup?
+Do you need to peel tomatoes for tomato soup?

 Either discard the skins or use them to make tomato powder!
 The less waste, the better.